NinerXrayBravoTwoTwo/Keto_Cta/README.md

 The following modules define the prototype platform for dataset ingestion, analysis, and visualization:

-### 1. Data Ingestion & Validation
+### 1. Data Miner
-- Parse CSV files with optional `.txt` suffix.
-- Validate dimensions (100 rows × 10 columns).
-- Support alternative input methods for limited environments (e.g., mobile ZIP uploads).
+- Focus is to create an exhaustive list of all.

 ### 2. Statistical Analysis
 - Correlation and \( R^2 \) computation for raw and log-transformed data.
 - Ensure invariance to input row order.
 - Handle zero values with `ln(value + 0.1)` transform.

-### 3. Schema Generation
-- JSON output for column metadata (name, type, range).
-- Reusable for similar studies.

-### 4. Visualization (Planned)
+### 4. Visualization with CSV exports for Excel, and Graphics matrixes for Python plotting
 - Scatter plots (raw/log) with labeled axes and trendlines.
 - Color-coded metrics for comparative insight.